Healthy Cinnamon Rolls! I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

 In order to create tender cakes, recipes often use cake flour instead of all purpose flour.
 Cake flour is simply a combination of all-purpose flour and cornstarch.
 The addition of cornstarch creates a tender baked good that holds its structure once baked.

-Et voila!
-Adding just 1/4 cup of cornstarch to the three cups of flour in this recipe worked wonders.
-The result?
-Rolls that have wonderful structure, held their shape and were tender!
+The same is true for cinnamon rolls, especially when using heavier whole wheat flour.
+Adding just ¼ cup of cornstarch to the three cups of flour creates rolls that have wonderful structure, held their shape and were tender!

 How to ensure these rolls rise